Colonial Gardens: Entertainment complex (1940–2003)

+Landmark designation and reconstruction (2008–)

-The last business operating in Colonial Gardens closed in 2003, and the building was then abandoned by its owners.
-By mid-2008, it was in danger of being demolished by investors interested in developing the property.
+By mid-2008, Colonial Gardens was in danger of being demolished by investors interested in developing the property.
 In hopes of saving the building, a petition to declare the building and adjacent property an "Individual Local Landmark" was begun simultaneously.
 One rationale for the petition, among several other historical distinctions, was the fact that the building was the last of the beer gardens that once dominated the South end of Louisville.
 On November 20, 2008, the petition was passed, and the Louisville Metro Landmarks Commission named Colonial Gardens an Individual Local Landmark.

 In 2012, Louisville Metro Council member David Yates proposed an ordinance to change how the commission designates an individual local landmark, so residents in the immediate vicinity of the property in question would have more input in the commission's decisions, such as the one regarding Colonial Gardens.
 The ordinance also would give the council final decision authority.
 In August, the ordinance was passed 18–7 over Mayor Greg Fischer's veto.

 In June 2013, in a 16–3 vote, the Metro Council approved an ordinance allowing the city to purchase the Colonial Gardens property.
 The city subsequently sold the property to local developer Underhill Associates for $1 and gave $1.2 million toward the property's redevelopment.

 In 2017, Underhill Associates began construction on the $5 million redevelopment of Colonial Gardens and surrounding property, including renovating 7,000 sqft in the original building, demolishing a 1939 addition, and building three new one-story buildings.
-These buildings will be used to house three additional restaurants, which the developer prefers to be locally owned and mid-priced. though this was delayed to August.
+These buildings would be used to house three additional restaurants, which the developer preferred to be locally owned and mid-priced.
+In May 2019, the first two restaurants were planning to open in June 2019, though this was delayed to August.

-In April of 2021 the last restaurant B.A.
+In April 2021, the last restaurant B.A.
 Colonial which was named after the second owner B.A.
 Watson opened its doors in the original corner building completing the project and carrying on the rich traditions of the South End and the historic property.